goofy2k/MIDI-sequencer/README.md

 - Offers a Bluetooth service (NimBLE implementation)
 - output MIDI data are encoded following the MIDI-BLE standard
 - MIDI data are sent in order of playing time

-- supply control settings such as ADSR and other DSP parameters for the synthesizer this can (preferably) be done as MIDI commands
+- supply control settings for DSP parameters for the synthesizer this can (preferably) be done as MIDI commands
-- supply control settings for the audio codec
+- supply control settings for the audio codec to sound board
+- (As of V33) send controller settings to GUI

 **Input**
 - can receive "real time" input over MQTT
+- (As of V33) can receive input from soundboard about actual values of DSP and codec controls.
+Required for syncing GUI elements with these settings
 - later a connection to a musical instrument is envisioned

 ## Sequencer mode(s) of operation